Skip to main content

 ๐Ÿ‘‹ Hi, Iโ€™m @hpfpv โ˜๏ธ Iโ€™m a Cloud Infrastructure Architect | 8x AWS Certified ๐Ÿš€ I build secure, scalable, and automated solutions on AWS using Terraform, CloudFormation, and CI/CD ๐Ÿ“š Always exploring hybrid cloud, serverless, and AI-driven architectures

 TL;DR: I added a natural-language chat panel to my serverless todo app, backed by a Bedrock Agent that calls the existing API as its action group.
-The post walks through the parts the standard tutorials skip: why I picked API Gateway WebSocket (and why I'd probably pick SSE today), how Cognito auth survives the browser's no-headers-on-WebSocket-handshake limitation, a single-table DynamoDB design that resumes conversations across reconnects, and the Custom Resource you need because Bedrock model invocation logging has no native CloudFormation support.
+This post is the parts the standard tutorials skip: how Cognito auth survives the browser's no-headers-on-WebSocket-handshake limitation, a single-table DynamoDB design that resumes conversations across reconnects, and the Custom Resource you need because Bedrock model invocation logging has no native CloudFormation support.

-Hi guys!
 A few years ago I built a sample todo app on AWS: Cognito for auth, API Gateway + Lambda + DynamoDB for the backend, S3 + CloudFront for the frontend, all behind a SAM template.
-It was a good little project for learning the basics of serverless on AWS.
 It still works today.

-Fast-forward to now, with everything happening in the GenAI space and Bedrock Agents getting more capable by the month, I've been spending a lot of time learning the Bedrock ecosystem hands-on.
-And I came back to that old todo app with a new question: can I make this whole thing usable through a chat interface?
-Not a button-and-form app, but a thing where I open a chat panel, type "list my todos due this week," and the agent actually does it.
+I came back to it with a new question: can I make this whole thing usable through a chat interface?
+Open a chat panel, type "list my todos due this week," and the agent actually does it.
 Then "delete the one about ansible," and it does that too.
 Then drag a file into the chat window and say "attach this to my dentist appointment todo," and it does that.

-I knew Bedrock Agents could do tool calling, and I already had a perfectly good API for the agent to call.
+Bedrock Agents do tool calling.
+I already had a perfectly good API.
 I plugged the two together.
-So let's talk about it.
+Let's talk about it.

 What I was building